With Wenzel Coaching

 In addition to coaching, Kendra trains coaches and writes content for all levels of endurance athletes.
 Kendra co-authored the book Bike Racing 101, an introduction to road bike racing.
 Her articles and interviews have been featured in publications such as Velonews, Bicycling Magazine, The New York Times, and the Men’s Journal.

 Kendra was a professional cyclist for 12 years and was a member of the US National Team for much of that time.
 She was a gold medalist in the Individual Pursuit at the Pan American Games in Cuba and also earned 14 National Track Championship medals.
 She earned 30 professional race wins on the road in the years 1997-1999 alone, with over 100 total career wins on the road and track.
-While studying for her degree in mass communications at UC Berkeley she won the US Collegiate Road Championship.
+While studying for her degree in mass communications at UC Berkeley she won the US Collegiate Road Championship and was a Collegiate All-American.
 Kendra’s race experience goes beyond the road and track, racing mountain bikes professionally for team DiamondBack in 1995.

 Kendra began riding her bike as a teenager, riding the Seattle-to-Portland double century event before beginning racing while attending UC Davis in Davis, California.
 She joined the Davis Bike Club and began racing all over California.
 She raced her first international stage race, the Women’s Challenge Race (then known as the Ore-Ida), in Idaho in 1988.
 She then tried her legs on the track and spent 1989 through 1994 racing the road and focusing on the pursuit event, taking 6th in the pursuit at the 1990 World Championships and 4th in the Goodwill Games.